thsonu35/thsonu35/README.md

 ## About Me

 Hi there!
-I'm Sohan, a passionate web developer with a strong focus on **MERN** stack and **Python Django**.
+I'm Sohan, a passionate web developer with a strong focus on **MERN** stack.
 I love building dynamic and engaging web applications and exploring the world of technology.

 - 💻 **Tech Stack:**
   - **Frontend:** React, HTML, CSS
-  - **Backend:** Express.js, Django, Node.js
+  - **Backend:** Express.js, Node.js
   - **Database:** MongoDB, SQL

 - 🌐 **Links:**